hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

 -   `command` (string) - This is a single command to execute.
 It will be written to a temporary file and run using the `execute_command` call below.
+    If you are building a windows vm on AWS, Azure or Google Compute and would like to access the generated password that Packer uses to connect to the instance via WinRM, you can use the template variable `{{.WinRMPassword}}` to set this as an environment variable.

 -   `inline` (array of strings) - This is an array of commands to execute.
 The commands are concatenated by newlines and turned into a single file, so they